reservoir#

 soft |

-Water value#
+Water values#

 Ramping#